 Brave Payments, the payment scheme built-in to the Brave browser, works by collecting volunteer contributions from Brave’s users and splitting up the funds between all the websites you visit once a month.
 Brave Software takes a 5 % cut and splits the rest up among the websites visited by the customer over the previous month.
 Each website gets a share of the user’s contribution based on how many times the user has visited their website and how much time they’ve spent on each site.

-The other websites I’ve blocked from my ledger involve spam domains, commercial websites for shops and services, and websites that monetize directly in other means than advertisement.
+The other websites I’ve blocked from my ledger involve spam domains, commercial websites for shops and services, and websites that monetize directly in other means than advertising.
 I’ve removed the websites of for-pay software but left open-source software vendors on the list, as I don’t mind them receiving part of my monthly contribution.
-It requires a lot of micro-management to keep the ledger reflect the websites I actually want to contribute to, and I can only imagine that this will get more time consuming as the list grows over time.
+It requires a lot of micro-management to keep the ledger reflect the websites I want to contribute to, and I can only imagine that this will get more time-consuming as the list grows over time.

 Pay by Bitcoin – high barrier to entry

-Update (): Brave have now switched from Bitcoin to their own Basic Attention Token (BAT) system.
-BAT, like Bitcoin, is a blockchain based token system – better known as a crypto-currency.
+Update (): Brave has switched from Bitcoin to its Basic Attention Token (BAT) system.
+BAT, like Bitcoin, is a blockchain-based token system – better known as a crypto-currency.
 Most of this article remains unchanged as this is just a change of currency, the technologies and problems remain the same.

-I mentioned in my reviews of the two Bitcoin exchanges Cex.io and Cubits.com, that its cumbersome and time-consuming to get your hands on Bitcoins.
-You have to provide government issued identity papers and jump through all sorts of barriers before you get to pay high fees to purchase the digital currency.
-I can’t imagine many potential customers of Brave will be willing to go through all of these steps just to make volunteer payments to websites they can otherwise access for free.
+I mentioned in my reviews of the two Bitcoin exchanges Cex.io and Cubits.com, that it’s cumbersome and time-consuming to get your hands on Bitcoins.
+You’ve to provide government-issued identity papers and jump through all sorts of barriers before you get to pay high fees to purchase the digital currency.
+I can’t imagine many potential customers of Brave will be willing to go through all of these steps just to make voluntary payments to websites they can otherwise access for free.
 The legality of Bitcoins is unclear in large parts of the world.

 Publishers aren’t on board